Nexfinity/CakeyBot-Wiki/changelists/changelist-2023.md

 * Added new "Disable Self-Starring" option for starboard
 * Added the ability to change the `/rank` overlay opacity
 * Added the ability to change the `/rank` accent color
+* Added the ability to set specific days to award double XP to users for leveling

 # October 23rd - Custom Embed Placeholder Support
 ## Added